-S. No. On completing the course, student will be able to CO1 Student will be aware of the asymmetric synthesis and enantiomeric purity methods CO2 Effective and modern synthetic techniques aimed at the production of enantiomerically pure organic molecules will be introduced.
-Know how to apply the Felkin-Anh model to predict which face nucleophilic attack will occur on an enantiotopic carbonyl group.
-CO3 Explain and exemplify different enzyme catalyzed processes for stereoselective chemical production. will able to define the mechanisms of enzyme activity regulation CO4 To know the importance and applications of green chemistry techniques C05 Nomenclature, structure, properties, syntheses, and reactions of the simple 5 and 6-membered ring heterocycles, the benzene ring fused ring heterocycles, the pyridine group, and the quinoline and isoquinoline groups.
+S. No. On completing the course, CO1 Student will be aware of the asymmetric synthesis and enantiomeric purity methods CO2 Effective and modern synthetic techniques aimed at the production of enantiomerically pure organic molecules will be introduced.
+Know how to apply the

+Felkin-Anh model to predict which face nucleophilic attack will occur on an enantiotopic carbonyl group.
+CO3 explain and exemplify different enzyme catalyzed processes for stereoselective chemical production. will able to define the mechanisms of enzyme activity regulation CO4 To know the importance and applications of green chemistry techniques CO5 the student will learn nomenclature, structure, properties, syntheses, and reactions of the simple 5 and 6-membered ring heterocycles, the benzene ring fused ring heterocycles, the pyridine group, and the quinoline and isoquinoline groups.